bmitchinson/Playlists/README.md

 - Deployment from GitHub

 ### Eventually...
-- Integrate a twitter webhook to showcase music selections/highlights alongside personal writing
+- Integrate a twitter webhook to showcase music selections/highlights alongside personal writing to note random reflections on music